- National Do Not Call Registry

 The FCC has issued rules issued under the Telephone Consumer Protection Act (TCPA) to deal with robocalls.
 These rules protect both cellular and landline phones from telemarketing (sales) robocalls made without prior written consent from the recipient.
 In addition, all non-emergency robocalls, both telemarketing and informational, require a consumer's permission when made to a cellular phone.
 Informational calls include political, polling, and other non-telemarketing robocalls.

 There are exceptions for important informational calls such as financial fraud alerts, medication refills, and healthcare appointment reminders.
+In addition, government employees and any contractors working on their behalf are excepted.

 Consumers can take back their permission to be called in any reasonable way.
 A company cannot require someone to fill out a form and mail it in as the only way to revoke consent.